georust/rinex/rinex/README.md

 ## QC feature

-The `qc` toolbox (other libraries within this crate) allows the basis of GNSS processing and specific RINEX features.
+The `qc` toolbox (other libraries within this repository) allows the basis of GNSS processing and specific RINEX features.
 If you compile *RINEX* with this option, you get a couple of methods that enable File operation and processing (basic).
 The historical `TEQc` methods are wrapped in this feature: for example, File Merging.